Skip to main content

 pub fn is_sum_item(&self) -> bool

-Check if the element is a sum item
+Check if the element is a sum item.
+Looks through NonCounted.

 pub fn is_item_with_sum_item(&self) -> bool

-Check if the element is a sum item
+Check if the element is an item-with-sum-item.
+Looks through NonCounted.

 pub fn get_flags(&self) -> &Option<Vec<u8>>

-Grab the optional flag stored in an element
+Grab the optional flag stored in an element.
+For NonCounted, returns the inner element’s flags.

 pub fn get_flags_owned(self) -> Option<Vec<u8>>

-Grab the optional flag stored in an element
+Grab the optional flag stored in an element.
+For NonCounted, returns the inner element’s flags.

 pub fn get_flags_mut(&mut self) -> &mut Option<Vec<u8>>

-Grab the optional flag stored in an element as mutable
+Grab the optional flag stored in an element as mutable.
+For NonCounted, returns a mutable reference to the inner element’s flags.

 pub fn set_flags(&mut self, new_flags: Option<Vec<u8>>)

-Sets the optional flag stored in an element
+Sets the optional flag stored in an element.
+For NonCounted, sets the inner element’s flags.

 pub fn required_item_space( len: u32, flag_len: u32, grove_version: &GroveVersion, ) -> Result<u32, ElementError>